CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### <a name="mod-tabs-advanced"></a>Advanced Options

 First you get the choice to use **CSS** for the rendering of the module or **jQuery**. *\[Figure-25d\]*

-<div class="uk-alert">Note: jQuery is loaded by default on Joomla 3.x but if you don't have it loaded on your system and you would like to use the jQuery option turn it on in the included <em>System - CW Gears plugin</em>.</div>

 Next you have the option to assign a **Unique Module ID** to stop conflicts.
 You can also give the it a **Module Class Suffix** or choose whether to use **Cache** including the **Cache Time**.
 The last option is **NoFollow** that provides a way to tell search engines not to follow a particular link. *\[Figure-25d\]*